Steve Smith (cricketer, born 1961): Career

 Steve Smith made his first grade debut for Bankstown when he was 17.
 His mother's cousin was test batsman Norm O'Neill, but he claimed a greater influence on his game was his father, who was a grade cricketer.
 He says a crucial stage in his development as a batsman came when he was 20 and moved to opener.

 Scores of 162 and 215 not out at the beginning of the 1981–82 season saw him make his first class debut for New South Wales that summer.
-He made 35 on his first class debut and he ended up getting 245 runs at an average of 40.
+He was picked as 12th man for NSW against the touring West Indies then was selected to play in the team against Victoria.
+He made 35 in his first innings, taking part in a 77 run partnership with Rick McCosker.
+Smith ended up getting 245 first class runs at an average of 40.
+Smith played two McDonald's Cup games for NSW that summer, scoring 3 and 0 (in the final).
+He batted down the order in these games.

-Smith's good form continued the following season, making a top score of 263 in the Sheffield Shield, including 117 in a session.
-He was selected in Australia's one day side and scored 117 off 130 balls in only his third game, against New Zealand.
-These efforts led to him being picked in the Australian squad to tour Sri Lanka in 1983.

-Smith scored consistently throughout the 1983–84 domestic season, making 480 first class runs at an average of 43.63.
-He established himself as an excellent one day international batsman, scoring 106 against Pakistan and making two half centuries against the West Indies.
-He was picked to tour the West Indies in early 1984.
-There was some doubt he would be able to go after dislocating his shoulder during the one day finals but he recovered in time.
+Smith's good form continued the 1982–83 season.
+He was promoted to opener against Queensland and scored his maiden Shield century.
+He then made 263 against Victoria, including 117 in a session.
+These efforts saw him selected in Australia's ODI side, with Smith and Graeme Wood replacing John Dyson and Kepler Wessels.